Aeronbroker/Aeron/eu.neclab.iotplatform.ngsiemulator/README.md

 -Deu.neclab.ioplatform.ngsiemulator.iotapplication.ports=8201 \
 eu.neclab.iotplatform.ngsiemulator.server.MainIoTApplication
 ```
-This will open a server listening on port 8201 and exposing the *ngsi10/notifyContext resource*.
+This will open a server listening on port 8201 and exposing the *ngsi10/notify* and *ngsi9/notify* resource.

 It is possible to open more than one server with only one command (one thread each server), by expressing more than one port.
 It is allowed ranges (e.g. 8001-8005) and single ports (e.g. 8001) separated by comma.
 E.g.: